 Most New Zealand mountaineers are amateurs, and only alpine guides make their living from climbing.
 Although mountaineering is, and always has been, a fringe activity, a New Zealander who learned to climb in the Southern Alps became one of the world’s most famous mountaineers – Sir Edmund Hillary.

 Mountaineers usually avoid having to explain why they climb.
 Edmund Hillary was 20 when he first visited Hermitage hotel near Aoraki/Mt Cook.
 His reaction to the mountains partly explains his passion: ‘It was a perfect day and the great peaks seemed to tower over our heads.
 I looked on them with a growing feeling of excitement – the great rock walls, the hanging glaciers, and the avalanche-strewn slopes.
 And then, strangely stirred by it all, I felt restless for action.’
 1

 The main region for New Zealand mountaineering is the Southern Alps in the South Island.
 These mountains are not high by global standards, but they lie in the path of the winds known as the roaring forties.
 Uncertain weather and heavy snowfall make the alps second to none for difficulty and danger.

-In the North Island, only Mt Taranaki and Mt Ruapehu, the two highest summits, challenge climbers.
-Mt Taranaki is the most dangerous mountain because of its ease of access and often icy slopes.
+In the North Island, only Mt Ruapehu and Taranaki, the two highest summits, challenge climbers.
+Taranaki is the most dangerous mountain because of its ease of access and often icy slopes.

 The record of early Māori ascents is scant.
 In tradition, Ngātoroirangi, who arrived on the Arawa canoe, climbed Tongariro to establish his claim to the land around it.
 Members of the Taranaki tribe climbed Taranaki (Mt Egmont) to assert their rights to the mountain.
 Later, tapu (spiritual restrictions) kept Māori from the summits of most mountains.